The tradition in ancient Sumer

 The problem posed by Gilgamesh

 In 1872 George Smith, an assistant Assyriologist at the British Museum, was working on one of the many cuneiform tablets found two decades earlier in the royal libraries at Nineveh.
 As he began to decipher the text, written in Akkadian, the language of Upper Mesopotamia, rather than Sumerian, he realised with excitement that it told of a flood similar to Noah’s flood.
-He announced the discovery in a lecture to the Biblical Archaeology Society the following month.
+The following month he announced the discovery in a lecture to the Biblical Archaeology Society.
 Also in the audience were the Prime Minister, the archbishop of Canterbury and numerous newspapermen.
-Two questions were at the fore.Mesopotamia, he realised with excitement that it told of a flood similar to Noah’s flood.
-He announced the discovery the following month in a lecture to the Biblical Archaeology Society.
-Also in the audience were the Prime Minister, the archbishop of Canterbury and numerous newspapermen.
 Uppermost were two questions.
 Was the story younger or older than the book of Genesis?
-And who had borrowed (stolen) from whom – the Mesopotamians from the Hebrews, or the Hebrews from the Mesopotamians?
-Even before they knew that Gilgamesh was the older composition, archaeologists and theologians were agreed that the Hebrews must have borrowed from the Mesopotamians.
+And who had borrowed from whom – the Mesopotamians from the Hebrews, or the Hebrews from the Mesopotamians?
+Even before they knew that Gilgamesh was the older composition, archaeologists and theologians were agreed that the Hebrews must have borrowed from the Mesopotamians – or rather, stolen, since they disguised their plagiarism.

 The name of God

 In Abraham’s day the proper name was Yah.
-Unlike Yahweh, Yah is attested as a component of both Israelite and Eblaite names from long before the time of Moses.
+Unlike Yahweh, Yah is attested as a component of both Israelite and Eblaite names from long before Moses.
 The name of Jacob’s great-grandson, Abiah, meant ‘Yah is father’, Joshua, ‘Yah saves’.
 Texts found in the Syrian city of Ebla (c.
 2250 BC) include such names as Isa-yah (‘Yah has gone forth’) and Mika-ya (‘Who is like Yah?’), both of which were later also Israelite names.
-Thus when Moses associated Yah with the newly revealed name of Yahweh (Ex 15:2f), Yah cannot have been an abbreviation of Yahweh, any more than El was an abbreviation of Elohim.
+When Moses associated Yah with the newly revealed name of Yahweh (Ex 15:2f), Yah cannot have been an abbreviation of Yahweh, any more than El was an abbreviation of Elohim.

 Yah is my strength and my defence